fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

  2. Implementing an adder on affine or projective coordinates requires more FPGA resources (DSPs, LUTs, carry chains, ...), so we investigated different transforms we could do in advance that would reduce the complexity on the FPGA.
-We ended up deciding to transform to a twisted edwards curve and extended projective coordinates.
+We ended up deciding to transform to a twisted Edwards curve and extended projective coordinates.
 We also do a pre-transformation on the host that allows us to remove some of the constants required when calculating the point addition.
+This requires special care as there are a sub-set of Weierstrass point that cannot map to our selected Edwards curve.
+These points are so rare that in generating 2<sup>26</sup> random points we never hit one, but we add a check in our driver to detect these and perform point multiplication on the host if needed.
+Corner case tests confirm this code works as expected.

  3. We mask PCIe latency by allowing MSM operations to start while points are being streamed in batches from the host.
 When a result is being processed we